Skip to main content

 Do I need to change my Lovable app code?

-Usually no. Dreamlit watches your database for changes, so if your app already writes the data you need, you’re all set.
+Usually no. Dreamlit reacts to database changes, so if your app already writes the data you need, you’re all set.
 If you need to track something new (like order completions), just prompt Lovable to add the database write.

 Can I edit emails without re-prompting Lovable?

-Yes, that’s one of the benefits.
+Yes.
 Your email workflows live in Dreamlit, separate from your Lovable app.
-Change copy, tweak templates, adjust triggers, all without touching your app code or prompting Lovable again.
+Change copy, tweak templates, adjust triggers — all without touching your app code or prompting Lovable again.

 Can I send Slack notifications too?